 Digital Recording by you: Almost everyone has a smart phone these days.
-I assume students will freely record what goes on in class, and take pictures of what is on the white board, to aid in their studies.
+I assume students will freely record what goes on in class, and take pictures of what is on the white board to aid in their studies.
 I simply ask that you not embarrass anyone.

-6.1 Excused Absences
+7.1 Excused Absences

 There are many good reasons why students request special treatment.
-Instead of dealing with these as they arise, based on my past experience, I have adopted general policies that are intended to accommodate all but the most difficult cases.
+Instead of dealing with these as they arise, based on my past experience, I have adopted general policies that already accommodate all but the most difficult cases.
+I do not excuse absences.
+If you miss, you lose the attendance points and the opportunities to take tests and do copy cats.
+Tests can be made up later.
+Copy cats not so much.
+Therefore I provide extra credit opportunities (plus ten percent on tests) to help you make up for absences that might occur.